Clararu/PokmonBattle/README.md

-# 🌟 Pokémon Battler Game README 🌟
+# 🌟 Pokémon Battler README 🌟

+## 🎥 Video Showcase

+![Video Showcase](./Frontend/src/assets/videos/output.webp)

 ## 🚀 Gotta Code 'Em All - Backend!

 Welcome to the wild world of our game's backend, located in the `Backend/` directory.
 This is where all the magic happens!
 Our trusty Node.js uses Express as its Poké Ball to catch all the requests.
 MongoDB is our Pokédex, storing all the Pokémon data, and Mongoose is our trusty companion, helping us model our Pokémon world.

-## 🎥 Video Showcase

-![Video Showcase](./Frontend/src/assets/videos/output.webp)

 ### Main Dependencies: